jiefenn8/rdfweaver/README.md

 ## License

-This project is licensed under the terms of [Apache 2.0 License](./LICENSE.md).
+This project is licensed under the terms of [GNU Affero General Public License v3](./LICENSE.md).